wingel/wingel.github.io/_posts/2016-06-19-sds7102-more-fpga-pins.md

 ![DDR bus pins]({{site.baseurl}}/images/2016-06-19-sds7102-more-fpga-pins/ddr.png)

 The DDR memory is located just above the FPGA so the physical PCB layout makes sense here too.
-The I/O standard is SSTL 1.8V here too so the VREF pins are used for a 0.9V reference voltage.
+Once again the I/O standard is SSTL 1.8V so the VREF pins are used for a 0.9V reference voltage.

 So far so good, but I do have a bit of a problem here.